jzstats/Exploratory-Data-Analysis-Assingment/README.md

 This repository was created for the peer-graded assignment of:

-> Course 3: Getting And Cleaning Data,
+> Course 3: Exploratory Data Analysis,
 > from Data Science Specialization,
 > by Johns Hopkins University,
 > on coursera